 The indirect is one of the harder pieces of ophthalmology equipment to master.
 There is a steep learning curve, but it will eventually become second nature.
 It certainly doesn’t feel that way during week 1 though!
-Here is a list of tips which I wish I would have know when starting out.
+Here is a list of tips we have found to be most helpful for beginners.
 Knowing these tips won’t make you successful overnight, but they will certainly speed up your learning.

 The Indirect Ophthalmoscope

 - Alignment: Put the indirect on, and ensure your oculars and light spot are properly centered.
 While focusing the light spot at your hand at arms length, close one eye at a time to make sure your pupillary distance is properly adjusted and you can see well with each eye.